by Edward Ridenour

 –

-When debating the “fornication exception” found in the gospel of Matthew chapter 5:31 & 19:9, there is this ignorant and detrimental conclusion by some in Christendom that this exception by Christ is only applicable and valid in regard to Jewish betrothals, and not actual one-flesh marriages.
+When debating the “fornication exception” found in the gospel of Matthew chapter 5:31 & 19:9, there is this ignorant and detrimental conclusion by some in Christendom that this “exception” by Christ is only applicable and valid in regard to Jewish betrothals, and not actual one-flesh marriages.

 –

 Their reasoning for arguing this false conclusion is two-fold: 1- Because they believe once a one-flesh union is made and exists, it is a lifelong union and can never be separated, no matter what, other than death.
 Therefore, Jesus would never advocate “putting away” for an act of fornication by a spouse of a one-flesh union and be allowed to remarry afterward.
 Doing so would incur the consequences Jesus identified – adultery.
 2- It is believed that Matthew’s letter was written to Jews who practiced betrothals, which is why this exception condition is not declared in Mark and Luke’s record.
-Therefore, since they don’t believe it applies to one-flesh marriages, the only other reasonable application would be betrothed marriages.
+Therefore, since they don’t believe it applies to one-flesh marriages, the only other reasonable application would be Jewish betrothed marriages.

 –

 They are completely accurate when they conclude that Scripture teaches us that a one-flesh union can never be separated, except for death.
 This is declared by Paul in Romans 7:3.
 Death will always separate any union, which has been made sexually by a male and female.
-However, if you have read my articles on Biblical marriage, you should have noticed that even though this is true, other factors play into marriage when fornication is involved and introduced into that marriage.
+However, if you have read my articles on Biblical marriage, you should have noticed that even though this is true, other factors play into a marriage when fornication is involved and introduced into that marriage.

 –